dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

     q = flight->getQuaternion()
     ```

+## Controlling the Aircraft's Flight

-## Movement Control
+#### Movement Control

+Movement control is a mechanism through which users can command the drone to execute varied, complex maneouvers and custom missions.

-We recommend developers to send their Movement Control commands at 50Hz frequency.
-Developers can implement that by `usleep(20000)`、`ros::Duration(1/50)` or other ways which depend on the development environment.
+We recommend developers send their movement control commands at 50Hz frequency.
+Developers can implement that by calling `usleep(20000)`, `ros::Duration(1/50)` or other ways which depend on the development environment.

 For Movement Control, specific meanings of arguments are decided by the control mode byte.
-For more info about Movement Control, please refer to [Control mode byte part in Appendix](../appendix/index.html#Control-Mode-Byte).
+For more info about Movement Control, please refer to the [Control mode byte](../appendix/index.html#Control-Mode-Byte) section in the Appendix.

-We recommend developers to use `HORI_POS` mode for horizontal movement.
-More details are shown in [Position-Control(HORI_POS)](#position-control-hori-pos) in this document.
+To execute horizontal movement, developers can use the `HORI_POS` mode (`0x91`) for horizontal movement.
+More details are shown in [Position Control(HORI_POS)](#position-control-hori-pos) in this document.
 In this mode, speed and attitude are controlled by autopilot, thus developers do not need to worry about that.

+We provide higher-level APIs for common control modes - position control, attitude control and velocity control - through simple functions in the new Linux example.
+We recommend you try these functions out and view their implementations before calling API-level movement control functions.

 Please note that certain conditions are required for some control modes to be functional:

 * Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORI_POS) related control modes can be used.
-* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with Autopilot，horizontal velocity control(HORI_VEL)related control modes can be used.
+* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with Autopilot，horizontal velocity control(HORI_VEL) related control modes can be used.

+**Example**: Direct API call to `setFlightControl()`
 ```c
 FlightData data;
 data.flag = flightFlag;